paolochmprojects/nest-oauth2/README.md

 ## Description

-This repo is an example of how tu use Passport and NestJS (Google auth).
+This repo is an example of how tu use Passport and NestJS (Google auth) and basic roles and permissions system to manage resources in your app.

 ## Installation